Palawan striped babbler

 The Palawan striped babbler (Zosterornis hypogrammicus) is a species of bird in the family Zosteropidae.
 It is one of the four striped babblers along with the Negros striped babbler, Panay striped babbler and Luzon striped babbler.
 It is endemic to the Philippines, where it is only found in Palawan.
 Its natural habitat is tropical moist montane forest.
 It is threatened by habitat loss.

 Description

-EBird describes the bird as "A fairly small, localized bird of mid-elevation montane forest on Palawan.
-Medium-brown above and pale buffy below with heavy black streaks, especially on the chest.
-Note white throat, gray face, and pale rufous crown.
-Often found in mixed-species flocks.
-Somewhat similar to Pin-striped Tit-Babbler, but larger, with a white throat and a dark eye.
-Voice includes a downslurred nasal squeal and other varied calls."
-This species does not exhibit sexual dimorphism.
+This is a small bird found only in the motane forests on Palawan.
+Its upper parts are greenish brown and has a grayish olive underparts with heavy black streaks.
+Has a gray face, white throat and a light reddish brown crown.

+Contrary to its name, this species is closer related to White-eyes than true babblers and are in the same family as them.

 It is the most distinctive among the four striped babblers (others being the Luzon striped babbler, the Panay striped babbler and the Negros striped babbler), which are generally plain brown versus the Palawan striped babbler's olive yellow markings.